Indatus/gopher/README.md

 ---

-## Twilio and Amazon S3 Configuration
+## Configuration

 ### Twilio Setup

 1. Signup for a free [Twilio](https://www.twilio.com/try-twilio) account.
-2. Rename `config.example.php` to `config.php` and enter your Account SID and Auth Token credentials.
+2. Open `config/callservice.php` and fill in your Account SID and Auth Token.
-3. Replace the `'defaultFrom'` phone number with your Twilio phone number.
+3. Enter your Twilio number as the default `from` number and update `timezone` with your preferred timezone.
+Select from PHP's supported timezone list [here](http://www.php.net/manual/en/timezones.php).

 ### Amazon S3 Setup